ps-tuebingen-courses/pl1-lecture-notes/src/05-name-binding/name-binding.md

 One important milestone on this way is the ability to deal with names.
 While our previous language allowed expressions with identifiers in them, it had no _binders_: Constructs that allow to give meaning to a new name.
 In this variant of the language, called WAE, we introduce such a binder called "with" with which we can give an expression a name that can be used in the body of the "with" expression.
-This intuition is captured in the  definition of the `With` case class below, which extends our previous  language.
+This intuition is captured in the  definition of the `With` case below, which extends our previous language.
 We study this WAE language to better understand what names mean in  programming languages, and how they can be implemented.

 ```scala mdoc